wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 TODO: preemption / asynchrony / interrupts

-TODO: how do we interact with polymorphism?
+TODO: how do we interact with parametric polymorphism?

 TODO: parametric tags / existential types?